IntegralReach/gimme-aws-creds/README.md

 AWS Default Session Duration [3600]: 43200
 If you'd like to set a preferred device type to use for MFA, enter it here.
-This is optional. valid devices types:[sms, call, push, token, token:software:totp] Preferred MFA Device Type: push
+This is optional. valid devices types:[sms, call, push, token, token:software:totp] Preferred MFA Device Type:
 Do you want the MFA device be remembered?
 Please answer y or n.
-Remember device [n]: y
+Remember device [n]: n
 The AWS credential profile defines which profile is used to store the temp AWS creds.
 If set to 'role' then a new profile will be created matching the role name assumed by the user.
 If set to 'default' then the temp creds will be stored in the default profile